raimonizard/raimonizard/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as a teacher
+- 🔭 I’m currently working as a teacher and freelance data engineer
-- 🌱 I’m currently learning GitHub, Notion, Python
+- 🌱 I’m currently learning and intereseted in micro:bit, GitHub, Notion, Python
-- 👯 I’m looking to collaborate on sql
+- 👯 I’m looking to collaborate on SQL
-- 💬 Ask me about sql or whatever :P
+- 💬 Ask me about SQL or whatever :P
 - 📫 How to reach me: https://es.linkedin.com/in/raimonizard & http://rai.cat/